Todo #10464

 So the solution should not be to make it difficult/impossible to update Windows 10, but to make it so that Windows 10 gets Windows 10 updates, not Windows 11 updates.

-Updated by Craig Leres 4 months ago
+Updated by Craig Leres about 1 year ago

 Three years later I wake up to find that my SG-3100 has auto-borked itself by automatically updating the pkg package: